prince-ravi-leow/track-split-timestamp/README.md

 I've also included some 'legacy' functions which didn't make the cut, but I think are interesting anyway, in the `Archive` folder.

 ## Future
 FFmpeg is actually way more capable than just processing audio files.
-For this reason, I have planned video splitting capabilities for a future release (see `TODO.md` for more).
+For this reason, I have planned video splitting capabilities for a future release (see Issues tab for more).
 # Usage
 ```shell
 $ python3 tracksplit.py --timestamps 'timestamps.txt' --audio 'concert_audio.mp3' --artist 'Sensible Clown Conglomerate' --album 'The Light Side of the Sun'